nadarvishal/malaria-detection-using-CNN/README.md

 WHO protocol, this procedure involves intensive examination of the blood smear at a 100X magnification, where people manually count red blood cells that contain parasites out of 5000 cells.
 An expert technician is involved in the examination of the slide with intense visual and mental concentration.
 This is tiresome and time- consuming process.
+So using machine learning to predict whether blood cells are infected by malaria or not using a digital microscope to take the blood cell images.